riot-ci/RIOT/tests/bench_periph_timer/README.md

 #### TEST_PRINT_INTERVAL_TICKS

-The result table will be printed to standard output when the sum of the tested timer offsets have passed this value.
-Default: `(TIM_TEST_FREQ * 15)`
+The result table will be printed to standard output when this many reference timer ticks have passed since the last printout.
+Default: `((TIM_REF_FREQ) * 30)`

 ### Settings related to timer input generation